How to Use the Paho MQTT Client in Python with Examples

 client.loop_start();

-Another recommendation will be to restart the kernel if you have further issues within the web-based Python environment.
-To do so, click in the menu kernel->Restart kernel and start the code execution again from the top.
+If you experience further issues within the web-based Python environment, restarting the kernel is recommended.
+To do so, select kernel in the menu, then ->Restart kernel, and start the code execution again from the top.

-Finally, the client method call loop_start() ensures that the connection keeps the “online” status.
-Thus, you can publish messages and subscribe to topics, as shown in the following sections.
-Check out the MQTT subscribe blog post to learn how it works, as well as see relevant Mosquitto examples.
+Finally, the client method loop_start() ensures the connection maintains the “online” status.
+This allows you to publish MQTT messages and subscribe to topics, as shown in the following sections.
+The MQTT subscribe blog post explains how MQTT subscribe works and provides relevant Mosquitto examples.

 Subscribe to topics with the Paho MQTT client

-Having completed the above steps, we can now easily subscribe to topics on the broker to which the client has access.
-To enable the subscription, we call the client method _subscribe_ to subscribe to the required topic and set the _quality of service_ optional parameter.
-Check out our article on MQTT QoS to learn more about it.
+With the steps above complete, you can now easily subscribe to topics on the broker to which the client has access.
+To enable the subscription, call the client method _subscribe_ to subscribe to the required topic and set the optional _quality of service_ parameter.
+Check out the MQTT QoS article to learn more about it.

 mytopic = 'topic/important'